 Tracking Key Customer Success Metrics

-Tracking customer success metrics gauges satisfaction and loyalty, helping to identify areas for improvement.
+Tracking customer success metrics gauges satisfaction and loyalty, helping identify improvement areas.
 Important metrics include NPS, CSAT, and CES.

 Linking these metrics to lifecycle phases allows for validation and refinement of success methods.
-Monitoring positive behavior during renewal, for instance, ensures continued product use.
+Monitoring positive behavior during renewal ensures continued product use.

 An Early Warning System and health scores assist in proactive retention by alerting teams to at-risk customers.
 This active monitoring enables prompt response to significant customer events.